dotnet-campus/DotNetCampus.LatestCSharpFeatures/README.md

 If you wish to participate in the development of the project, you are also very welcome!
 You can Fork this repository and then submit a Pull Request.

-Thank you for your support and help with dotnetCampus.LatestCSharpFeatures!
+Thank you for your support and help with DotNetCampus.LatestCSharpFeatures!